-Matthew focuses on commercial litigation, product liability and class action defense.
-Matthew’s commercial litigation experience includes prosecution and defense of unfair competition, breach of contract, breach of fiduciary duty, trade secret and antitrust matters, as well as providing counsel to clients in areas of litigation avoidance, best practices, risk assessment and potential liability exposure.
+Matthew focuses on commercial litigation, class action defense and product liability.
+Matthew’s commercial litigation practice includes prosecution and defense of unfair competition, breach of contract, fraud, breach of fiduciary duty, trade secret and antitrust matters for Fortune 500 companies.
+His practice includes defending national real estate brokerage firms in claims of breach of fiduciary duty, fraud, negligent and intentional misrepresentation, dual agency and conflict of interest, as well as prosecuting large collection matters for broker commissions.
+He regularly provides counsel to clients in areas of litigation avoidance, best practices, risk assessment and potential liability exposure.

 Matthew’s product liability practice includes representation of manufacturers in repetitive, multiplaintiff pharmaceutical and medical device claims as well as single plaintiff injury cases in state, federal and multidistrict litigation.